Amundfpl/cloud-dashboard-service/README.md

 ## Notes

-- Please ensure you do **not** commit your Firebase key file.
 - All endpoints were tested using Go's built-in `httptest` package.
 - External APIs were stubbed in tests to ensure no real requests were made.
 - We implemented **advanced caching with purge**, full webhook triggering, PATCH/HEAD/DELETE support, and proper Docker deployment.
-- The service follows RESTful principles and is easy to deploy via `deploy.sh` on any Docker-ready VM.
+- The service follows RESTful principles.